thomashillen/my-perfect-burger/README.md

 ### Connecting to your Echo3D console

 1. Navigate to `components/BurgerCustomizationArea.tsx`
-2. On line 46, replace `const apiKey = "abcd-efgh-1234"` with your Echo3D api key to access your Echo3D console database.
+2. On lines 46 and 75, replace `apiKey = "your-api-key"` with your Echo3D API key to access your Echo3D console database.

 ### Adding ingredients for the App in Echo3D console